blaubird/lumi-v3-stella/Lumi-v3-Stella Project Documentation.md

 `lumi-v3-stella` is designed for cloud deployment, with a strong emphasis on leveraging Platform as a Service (PaaS) providers like Railway for simplified hosting and management.

+### Usage trace ID migration (`003_add_trace_id_to_usage`)

+- The Alembic repair migration checks for `public.usage.trace_id` and only adds the nullable column if it is absent, making it safe to run repeatedly.
+- Older rows will keep `NULL` in `trace_id`; API serializers treat the field as optional and the AI stack now backfills a UUIDv4 for every new usage record.
+- No other schema elements are touched; downgrading the revision drops only the column created by this migration.

 ### Railway Hosting

 Railway is a modern PaaS that allows developers to deploy applications quickly without managing underlying infrastructure.
 For `lumi-v3-stella`, Railway provides: